Cosmological FLRW phase transitions under exponential corrected entropy: Introduction

-The deep connection between thermodynamics and gravity allows us to link local energy-momentum variable states with relevant thermodynamic potentials.
+The deep connection between thermodynamics and gravity enables us to relate local energy-momentum variables to the relevant thermodynamic potentials.
 In simple words, given the geometric interpretation of temperature through surface gravity, the gravitational equations of motion are easy to obtain.
-This technique has been widely used in several gravity theories, such as Lovelock and Gauss-Bonnet gravity \cite{Cai:2005ra}, $f(R)$ theories \cite{Cai:2006pa}, brane-world \cite{Cai:2006rs}, massive gravity \cite{Li:2013fop}, and other modified gravity theories \cite{Sebastiani:2023brr}.
-On the other hand, if one supplements the system with the entropy expression, in principle, any field equations can be obtained accounting for the correction introduced for the entropy form.
+This technique has been widely used in several gravity theories, such as Lovelock and Gauss-Bonnet gravity \cite{Cai:2005ra}, $f(R)$ theories \cite{Cai:2006pa}, brane-world \cite{Cai:2006rs}, massive gravity \cite{Li:2013fop}, and other modified gravity theories \cite{Sebastiani:2023brr,Nojiri:2025gkq,Nojiri:2024zdu,Nojiri:2023wzz,Nojiri:2022nmu,Bamba:2018zil}.
+On the other hand, if one supplements the system with the entropy expression, in principle, any field equations can be obtained, accounting for the correction introduced for the entropy form.
 In this context, several entropy proposals have been translated into the gravitational context.
-For example, the relativistic Kaniadakis entropy \cite{Kaniadakis:2002zz,Kaniadakis:2005zk}, loop quantum gravity entropy \cite{Zhang:2008gt}, Barrow's entropy \cite{Barrow:2020tzx}, to name a few, have been used in the cosmological setting to unveil how modifications come into Friedman equations \cite{Sheykhi:2010zz,Sheykhi:2021fwh,Sheykhi:2023aqa}.
-Interestingly, the corrections to the entropy–area law usually are logarithmic, power-law or non-extensive in nature.
-Where all these effects modify the Friedmann equations in a distinct manner, producing new dynamical behavior for the cosmic expansion and leaving potential imprints on observable quantities.
+For example, the relativistic Kaniadakis entropy \cite{Kaniadakis:2002zz,Kaniadakis:2005zk}, loop quantum gravity entropy \cite{Zhang:2008gt}, and Barrow's entropy \cite{Barrow:2020tzx}, to name a few, have been used in the cosmological setting to reveal how modifications come into Friedman equations\footnote{It is worth mentioning that all these entropies are particular cases of a generalized one put forward in \cite{Nojiri:2022aof,Nojiri:2022dkr} } \cite{Sheykhi:2010zz,Sheykhi:2021fwh,Sheykhi:2023aqa}.
+Interestingly, corrections to the entropy–area law are usually logarithmic, power-law, or non-extensive.
+All these effects modify the Friedmann equations in distinct ways, producing new dynamical behavior in the cosmic expansion and leaving potential imprints on observable quantities.

-In this broader context, using exponential entropy corrections.
-Motivated by recent developments in quantum gravitational microstate counting \cite{Chatterjee:2020iuf}, the entropy receives an additive term of the form